Travel Tips for Iceland

 • Iceland knows how to do the holidays

 What better place to spend Christmas than in the magical wintery wonderland that is Iceland?
 You're (almost) guaranteed a white Christmas here — which is probably why December is such a popular month for Iceland tourism.
-You’ll never run out of things to do when you visit around Christmas and New Year’s, thanks to all the festivities and fun.
+Thanks to all the festivities and fun, you’ll never run out of things to do when you visit around Christmas and New Year’s

 Renting a Car in Iceland in December

-Why you should rent a car in Iceland in December
+Why rent a car in Iceland in December?

 Want to get up in the middle of the night and go northern lights chasing?
 You can do it with a rental car.
-Want to attend a festival away from the city?
-You can do it with a rental car.
 Want to go glacier hiking or ice caving exploring?
 You can easily meet your tour guide in nearly any part of the country, with a rental car.

 Car in winter in Iceland